 As a general rule, I recommend bathing your puppy once a month unless, of course, the puppy gets into something really yucky.
 In between baths, you can simply wash their feet or any other body part with clear water.
 Also, brushing their coat will cause most of the dirt to come out because the dirt is typically on the outside of the hair, not the inside, since the coat naturally repels dirt.

-As mentioned above, I use Sho Sno as a whitening shampoo for my Westies, and I use HealthGuard as a general shampoo for everyone.
-HealthGuard is an anti-bacterial, anti-fungal shampoo; yet, it is gentle and non-abrasive so it is excellent for those times that puppy gets into something yucky.
-It is also excellent after vet visits, times at a doggy park, or any other time that puppy might come in contact with germs or bacteria from other dogs.
+As mentioned above, I use Bio-Groom Super White as a whitening shampoo, and I use HealthGuard when they get into something yucky.
+HealthGuard is an anti-bacterial, anti-fungal shampoo; yet, it is gentle and non-abrasive so it's excellent for puppies.
+It's also excellent after vet visits, times at a doggy park, or any other time that puppy might come in contact with germs or bacteria from other dogs.
 However, as long as your puppy's shots are up-to-date, please do not be afraid to take your puppy in public.
 I want you to enjoy your puppy and enjoy taking him or her to special, fun places.
 This shampoo is simply a HealthGuard as its name states.
 It is simply extra protection.
 Also, please remember not to overbathe your puppy.
 That can do more harm than good.
-Westies and Cairns are both very hardy, healthy breeds.
+Westies are a very hardy, healthy breeds.
+You should not have any problems.
 Simply enjoy your puppy, and if he or she was exposed to something that seems questionable, give him a bath in HealthGuard.
-Also, most germs are transmitted on the feet so bathing the feet is frequently all that is necessary.
+Also, most germs are transmitted on the feet so bathing the feet is frequently all that's necessary.
 However, always be sure to thoroughly rinse if you are using shampoo.
 Rinsing is very important.

-Again, I hope that this information was helpful.
-If you have any questions, please do not hesitate to ask.
+Again, I hope that this information was helpful and not overwhelming.
+I am giving you way more information than you need, but I am simply a very thorough person.
+Also, if you have any questions, please do not hesitate to ask.
 Thank you.

 Feeding Instructions

-I feed my dogs and puppies Diamond Pet Foods Natural for Small Breed Puppy.
-I chose this food because it has all of the necessary vitamins, minerals, antioxidants, and fatty acids needed for proper growth and development.
-Plus, it is an all-natural food, and it is corn and wheat free.
+I feed my dogs and puppies Diamond Pet Food Naturals for Small Breed Puppy.
+I chose this food because it has all of the necessary vitamins, minerals, antioxidants, and fatty acids needed for proper growth and development of a Westie puppy.
+Plus, it's an all-natural food which is rich in probiotics, and it's corn and wheat free.
 Many Westie breeders and veterinarians believe that some Westies are prone to corn allergies so feeding a corn free diet is recommended.
 Also, please note that corn is simply a cheap filler which dog food companies use to produce bulk or "stretch" their product.
 Corn has very little to no nutritional value for a dog or a puppy.
-It is an inexpensive way to stretch a dog food causing dog food companies to produce more food for less money.
-It is no different than a person adding crackers or bread crumbs to hamburger meat to stretch it.
-It is a money saving tactic.
-Likewise, since corn is simply a filler with little to no nutritional value, it becomes a waste product which causes your puppy to have more stools.
-On the other hand, a meat intense dog food will better nourish your puppy, and it will produce less waste and fewer stools.
+It's merely an inexpensive way to stretch a dog food causing dog food companies to produce more food for less money.
+Really, it's no different than a person adding crackers or bread crumbs to hamburger meat to stretch it.
+It's a money saving tactic.
+Likewise, since corn is simply a filler, it becomes a waste product which causes your puppy to have more stools.
+Simply put, a meat intense dog food will better nourish your puppy, and it will produce less waste and fewer stools.

-I want to clearly and plainly state that I have not had any food allergies or skin problems, and my dogs have had a lot of corn in their diet at one time or another.
-I do not believe that my Westies are prone to allergies because they have never exhibited any signs of allergies, and my vet could verify this information.
-Allergies tend to run in certain bloodlines, and I am quite confident that my bloodlines are free of allergies.
+I want to clearly and plainly state that I never had any food allergies or skin problems with my old bloodlines, and I worked with them for twelve years.
+Also, they did have some corn in their diets before I switched to Diamond Pet Food Naturals for Small Breed Puppy.
+As a result, I do not believe that my old bloodlines are prone to allergies because they never exhibited any signs of allergies, and my vet could verify this information.
+Allergies tend to run in certain bloodlines, and I am quite confident that my old bloodlines are free of allergies.
 However, at the same time, I believe that it is only wisdom to feed the best recommended diet for the breed.
 That is why I choose to feed a corn free diet.

 If you have any questions, please ask, and if you can't find the food that I feed in your area, I would be happy to send you a small sample so you can effectively switch your puppy's diet.
-I simply want the transition time as smooth as possible, and I know that slowly switching the diet or maintaining it plays an important part in making the transition a smooth one.
+I simply want the transition to be as smooth as possible, and I know that slowly switching the diet or maintaining it plays an important part in making the transition a smooth one.
 Again, I hope that this information was helpful and not overwhelming.
-Everything normally works out perfectly fine.
-These are simply some helpful hints to make things the best that they can possibly be.
+Everything normally works out perfectly.
+These are simply helpful hints to make things the best that they can possibly be.

 Suggested Items to Have When Your Puppy Arrives